 About PIA

-Polytechnic Institute Australia (PIA) is an Institute of Higher Education accredited by the Tertiary Education Quality Agency (TEQSA), (Provider Number PRV14049) in, Australia.
+Polytechnic Institute Australia (PIA) is an Institute of Higher Education accredited by the Tertiary Education Quality and Standards Agency (TEQSA) , (Provider Number PRV14049) in, Australia.
 PIA is also a registered to offer courses to overseas students as a registered provider through the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (CRICOS code 03535M).

 PIA is located in the centre of Sydney, that strives to provide a creative, supportive and safe culture to assist both domestic and international students in realising their full career potential as professionals.
 PIA is fully equipped with state-of-the-art facilities, where studies can undertake undergraduate and postgraduate degrees.